eonist/eonist.github.io/_posts/2017-07-16-The-Holy-grail-of-swift-animation.md

 1. You don't have a onProgress callBack method when using UIViewPropertyAnimator

-2. Many of the layer’s properties are unsupported. (shadow, border, 3d transform) No keyframe based animation. (won’t support arc)
+2. Many of the layer’s properties are unsupported. (shadow, border, 3d transform) (won’t support arc)

 3. Also the animations are limited to UIView Animatable Properties, which are: frame, bounds, center, transform, alpha, backgroundColor, contentStretch

+4. No keyframe based animation

 #### Final remarks: